 This chapter will allow you to enable the communication between the Simuamtik Gateway and RobotStudio, including robot axis data and I/O signals.

-The first step is to create a new project by opening RobotStudio and then choose Solution with Station and Virtual Controller inside the New tab of the lateral bar.
+The first step is to create a new project by opening RobotStudio and then choose Solution with Station and Virtual Controller inside the New tab of the side bar.
 In this example, the IRB 6620 robot model has been selected.

 In this example the data that will be transfered is: